viktorika/jitfusion/README.md

 # jitfusion
-A computing engine completely based on llvm jit.
+A execution engine completely based on llvm jit.

 # Build